zoeyespinoza/Adam-Algorithm/README.md

 The main configurable hyperparameter in the Adam algorithm is the learning rate.
 This is the part of the gradient descent where the algorithm starts.
 It's written as follows:

 optimizer = Adam(lr=0.01)

-T
-he default learning rate is 0.001.
+The default learning rate is 0.001.
 Reducing it can sometimes slow down learning, but that improves the overall quality of the model.

 ### Task
 Create and train a convolutional neural network for the clothing dataset.
 To do this, create three functions in the code: